egold010/mc-model/README.md

 # mc-model
-We aim to create a foundation model for computer vision applications in Minecraft.
+We aim to create a foundational computer vision model for general purpose use in autonomous navigation in Minecraft.